rafayelmirijanyan1997/Decision-tree-for-Iris-dataset/README.md

 This notebook shows how to train a decision tree to classify unseen instances.
 This notebook uses the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris), which is often used in calssification examples.
 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in his 1936 paper.

-**Question 1**: What type of data is this?
-Under which license is the data released?
-What do you need to do to be able to use it?

-## Loading the data

-A copy of the data is contained in the dataset folder that you downloaded with your exercise.
-Upload it to your workspace.

 ## Understanding the code